dorkamotorka/QuantumKeyExchange/README.md

 2.)
 Now Bob for each received/measured photon, randomly chooses a basis(rectilinear or diagonal).

 3.)
 Bob and Alice communicate through a public(unsecure) channel and match bases they have choosen.
 Alice informs Bob of the bases he guessed correctly.
 Bob and Alice then removes all bits for which Bob guessed the basis wrong.
+Note that this step should only be done AFTER Bob receives all the bits, since otherwise Eve (an attacker mentioned later) can be aware of the transmitted bases.

 4.)
 Now, Alice and Bob have the same bit-string - the KEY.